Reynolds Number Calculator

 The Reynolds number definition generally includes the velocity of a fluid, the characteristic length (or characteristic dimension), and the properties of the fluid, such as density and viscosity.
 If you want to learn more about fluid viscosity, you should check out Stokes' law calculator, where you can find, among others, viscosity definition.
 Although the Reynolds number can be defined in several different ways, it remains a non-dimensional factor.

 Laminar vs turbulent flow (laminar flow Reynolds number, turbulent flow Reynolds number)

-Now, you probably want to know what Reynolds number means at all.
+Now, you probably want to know what Reynolds number means.
 Reynolds number is used to predict whether the fluid flow will be laminar or turbulent.

 Re < 2100.

 Turbulent flow definition is the opposite.
-It is dominated by inertial forces and is characterized with chaotic eddies, vortices, and other flow instabilities.
+It is dominated by inertial forces and is characterized by chaotic eddies, vortices, and other flow instabilities.
 Turbulent flow definition is usually employed when